principle105/thomasthechatbot/README.md

 ### Responses

-Previous responses are stored in `storage/resps.thomas` as a dictionary where the key is a generated [UUID](https://docs.python.org/3/library/uuid.html) and the value is the tokenized response.
+Previous responses are stored in `resps.json` as a dictionary where the key is a generated [UUID](https://docs.python.org/3/library/uuid.html) and the value is the tokenized response.

 ### Mesh

-Prompts are associated with responses through a "mesh" which is stored in `storage/mesh.thomas`.
+Prompts are associated with responses through a "mesh" which is stored in `mesh.thomas`.
 The mesh consists of a dictionary where the key is the UUID of the prompt and the value is a "link".
 Links associate responses to patterns of words, they have the following attributes:

 `stop_words: set`
 Stop words separated from the tokenized prompt.